-Operational Plan 2023-2024 Activity Commentary KI3.1.1 Support the delivery of Indigenous Land Use Agreement (ILUA) commitments.
+Operational Plan 2023-2024 Activity Progress Commentary KI3.1.1 Support the delivery of Indigenous Land Use Agreement (ILUA) commitments.
 Corporate Governance a) Manage Council's commitments under the ILUA by Q1 25% coordinating with the ILUA Consultative Committee and Protecting Sea, Land and Environment Committee.
-Q2 25% Council has been actively seeking a meeting with QYAC to discuss the three commitments.
+Q2 • 25% Council has been actively seeking a meeting with QYAC to discuss the three commitments.
 The confirmation of minutes for Capital Works is still pending.
 Have not received any responses to emails and requests in relations to the Land and Sea and Consultative Committee meetings.
-Emails are sent out quarterly, and the last email for the Consultative Committee meeting was sent in November 2023. b) Monitor the progress of ILUA activities delivered by key Q1 25% internal stakeholders and report quarterly to Council's Executive Leadership Team (ELT).
-Q2 • 50%
+Emails are sent out quarterly, and the last email for the Consultative Committee meeting was sent in November 2023.
+Q3 • 30% QYAC has contacted Council requesting a meeting with the Mayor and CEO to initiate the process of rebuilding relations. b) Monitor the progress of ILUA activities delivered by key internal stakeholders and report quarterly to Council's Executive Leadership Team (ELT).
+Q1 25% Q2 50% r (); Q3 ٠ 75%